COMP2281/software-engineering-group24-25-04/RequirementDocumentation_Group04.md

       Then the task will be transferred.

 Implementing a "permission level" functionality aligns with the council's overall objectives to improve data security and access control.
-It allows managers to transfer task between staff members, edit permission level to users and user can only edit or view project progress across their own teams.
+It allows managers to transfer task between staff members, edit permission level to staff and staff can only edit or view project progress across their own teams.
 The priority has been classed as "must have", as it is essential for the purpose of a goal tracking system, therefore it is crucial to the functionality of the application.

 **Feature:** Responsive web design (**Priority**: **Must have**)

-   _As a user, I want the system to be accessible and responsive on various devices in order to prevent user need to do extra work to read the content._
+   _As a user, I want responsive web deisgn on the projectso the system to be accessible and responsive on various devices._

 **Scenario 1:** User experience across different devices